SavelevGeo/SavelevGeo/readme.md

 - Utilized ArcGIS-ESRI to analyze archive data for specified areas, showcasing GIS experience.
 - Leveraged problem-solving skills and communication abilities to design visually appealing cartographic products, incorporating web-scraping and APIs for geographic data retrieval.
 - Collaborated with a team, utilizing GIS expertise to enhance the data request process by creating user-friendly QGIS plugins and python scripts.
-- Utilized GIS experience to create user-friendly database templates, manage geospatial data, and prepare basemaps for field data collection using Qfield.
+- Utilized GIS experience to create user-friendly database templates, manage geospatial data, and prepare base maps for field data collection using QField.
-- Offered expert guidance to field geologists in Qfield and QGIS, facilitating precise geospatial data manipulation, cartographic outputs, and calculated rasters.
+- Offered expert guidance to field geologists in QField and QGIS, facilitating precise geospatial data manipulation, cartographic outputs, and calculated rasters.
 - Employed GIS software to accurately model drainage basins, utilizing geospatial applications for dataset creation and clear communication of results.

 </details>